rcmanifest/rcmanifest.github.io/README.md

 ## Introduction to iptables

-iptables is a command line utility to manage the netfilter framework in the linux kernel which handles tcp/ip traffic in the kernel.
+iptables is a command line utility to manage the netfilter framework in the linux kernel which handles tcp/ip traffic.

 The key concepts when using iptables are :
 - Tables (a series of chains)